the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 The RSE should be able to create building blocks from source code that are reusable.

 #### building distributable libraries (LIBS)
-The RSE should be able to distribute his code with their domain/language specific distribution platforms.
+The RSE should be able to distribute their code with their domain/language specific distribution platforms.

 #### Software Behaviour Awareness and Analysis(MOD)
-A certain quality of anlytical thinking that enables you to form a mental model of the piece of software under consideration in the current environment and from that make predictions about its behaviour is a required skill for tasks like debugging, profiling, or predicting user interaction.
+A certain quality of anlytical thinking that enables you to form a mental model of the piece of software under consideration in the current environment.
+Using that an RSE should be able to make predictions about a software's behaviour.
+This is a required skill for tasks like debugging, profiling, or predicting user interaction.
 #### Understanding the software lifecycle (SWLC)
 Software has a lifetime and this necessitates the respective strategies for its usage along the intended time scale.